Health Services

 International Students

 • International Students must provide annual proof that they have appropriate health insurance while studying in the United States.
-If you are unsure of what constitutes as “appropriate” coverage or if you need help securing appropriate coverage, please contact Keyah Levy for assistance.
-Students without appropriate health care insurance will be enrolled and billed for a plan, which will appear on their student account to ensure compliance.
+If you are unsure what constitutes “appropriate” coverage or need help securing health insurance, please contact John Cardamone for assistance.
+Students without appropriate health insurance will be enrolled and billed for a plan, which will be added to their student account to ensure compliance.

 Parent Information

-There are many things to consider as you prepare to send your student to college.
+There are many things to consider when preparing to send your student to college.
 Be sure to include supplies and resources for health issues on your list.
 Below are some suggestions to make that first experience with illness or injury away from home go more smoothly.

-A basic first aid kit should include over-the-counter medications that may be needed, such as pain/fever medicine (Ibuprofen or Tylenol), cold/cough/decongestant medicine, antibiotic ointment, hydrocortisone cream, Band-Aids, etc. A basic supply of the same preparations your student is accustomed to using at home will be appropriate for use at college.
+A basic first aid kit should include over-the-counter medications that may be needed, such as pain and fever medicine (Ibuprofen or Tylenol), cold, cough, and decongestant medicine, antibiotic ointment, hydrocortisone cream, Band-Aids, and more.
+A basic supply of the same preparations your student is accustomed to using at home will be appropriate for use at college.

 Prepare prescription medications.